-I have been a bit hesitant to write this as I have gotten to know Bjorn De Boer at GreenRope and I like him and his company.
+I was a bit hesitant to write this as I had gotten to know Bjorn De Boer at GreenRope and I like him and his company.

-But their write up on GreenRope vs Infusionsoft on their own site is a little bit misleading so I wanted to take a few moments to set the record straight.
+But their write up on GreenRope vs Infusionsoft on their own site is misleading so I wanted to take a few moments to set the record straight.

 As a database/CRM user since 1998, Salesforce.com user since 2004, Salesforce.com trainer since 2007, Infusionsoft Certified Consultant since 2008, HubSpot Certified Partner since 2014, and an Ontraport Certified Partner since 2014, I know a thing or two about CRM / Email Marketing / Ecommerce / Affiliate Marketing platforms.

 As of Nov 9, 2017, Greenrope is still creating what I consider "ugly" ads in the continued "Greenrope vs Infusionsoft" saga as you can see by their ad below.